telia-oss/appsync-resource/README.md

 # AWS AppSync resource

-A Concourse resource to update AppSync schema and Resolvers.
+A Concourse resource to update AppSync schema.
 Written in Go.

 ## Source Configuration